How deep should a cat litter be?

 The depth of your cat litter will depend on three things:

-- How often you plan on cleaning it,
+#3: How often do you plan on cleaning the litter box?

 1. Using a Non-Clumping Cat Litter